I-QA-UCT/IQA/README.md

 # QAIT Task Extension - Interactive Question Answering in Text-Based Environments
 --------------------------------------------------------------------------------
 Extension to Code for EMNLP 2019 paper "Interactive Language Learning by Question Answering".
+Implementation of policy-based agent using REINFORCE with baseline.
+Implementation of ICM module to use as regularization technique for semantic encoding.

 ## To install dependencies
 ```